L'Oceanogràfic: General information

 The Oceanographic is the largest complex of its type in Europe, spanning 110000 m2 and holding a capacity of 42000000 l of water, including a 26000000 l dolphinarium and a 7000000 l ocean tank with sharks, rays and other fish.
-It is home to 45,000 animals from 500 different species—including sharks, penguins, dolphins, sea lions, walruses (until 2019), beluga whales, birds, reptiles and invertebrate—all inhabiting nine two-tiered underwater towers representing the Earth's major ecosystems.
+It is home to 45,000 animals from 500 different species—including sharks, penguins, dolphins, sea lions, beluga whales, birds, reptiles and invertebrate—all inhabiting nine two-tiered underwater towers representing the Earth's major ecosystems.
 The aquariums utilize sea water pumped from the La Malva-Rosa beach.

 The park is divided into ten areas: the marine areas are arranged into Mediterranean habitats, the Arctic Ocean, Arctic islands, the tropics, the temperate seas and the Red Sea.
 The park also includes a dolphinarium, an area of mangrove swamps and marshland, and a garden with more than 80 different species of plants.

+It is home to approximately 45,000 animals from 500 different species—including sharks, penguins, dolphins, sea lions, beluga whales, birds, reptiles and invertebrates—all inhabiting nine two-tiered underwater towers representing the Earth's major ecosystems.

+Marineland animal transfers

+In August 2026, L'Oceanogràfic became one of five aquariums participating in the relocation of marine mammals from the closed Marineland of Canada in Niagara Falls, Ontario.
+Two female beluga whales, Cleopatra and Jelly Bean, and four female bottlenose dolphins, Tsunami, Lida, Echo and Marina, arrived at L'Oceanogràfic in the early hours of August 27, 2026.

+The six animals were transported from Marineland to Toronto Pearson International Airport and flown to Valencia Airport aboard a specially chartered aircraft.
+The direct flight took approximately seven hours.
+The animals were accompanied by veterinarians and animal-care specialists during the journey and were transported from the airport to L'Oceanogràfic after landing.

+Cleopatra and Jelly Bean were approximately 23 and 19 years old, respectively, at the time of the transfer.
+They joined the belugas already maintained at L'Oceanogràfic and began a period of acclimatization under veterinary observation.
+The four dolphins were also placed under an adaptation and monitoring program following their arrival.
+Jelly Bean died on September 18, 2026.

+The transfer removed the final dolphins from Marineland and formed part of a wider relocation of 30 belugas and four dolphins from the Canadian park to aquariums in Spain and the United States.